Sunny Deol: 1990–2003: Established actor

 Deol kicked off 1997 with Ziddi which had a lifetime collection of Rs.
 324.3 million and was one of the highest grossing hits of 1997.
 He played a larger than life role of Deva, a hot headed man who takes revenge on the corrupt politicians responsible for his family's suffering.
 The film flourished particularly in the domestic market.
 He followed it up with Border, an epic war film based on the real life events that happened during the Battle of Longewala in 1971, in which Deol played the leading role of decorated Indian Army officer Brigadier Kuldip Singh Chandpuri.
 The film featured an ensemble cast of Deol, Jackie Shroff, Sunil Shetty, Akshaye Khanna, Tabu, Raakhee, Pooja Bhatt, including others.
 It opened to strong box office results and was declared an all-time blockbuster by Box Office India.
 It also became the highest-grossing Hindi film of 1997 domestically, and the second highest-grossing Indian film of the year worldwide.
 Border grossed a domestic nett of ₹66.70 crore and it was the fourth biggest blockbuster film of the 90s decade.
 It is often listed among the best Indian war films ever.
 The film was awarded several accolades, and earned Deol his fifth nomination for the Filmfare Award for Best Actor.

 In 1998, Deol collaborated with Guddu Dhanoa once again after Ziddi (1997), to star in the action film Salaakhen.
 Featuring an identical cast to Ziddi, Raveena Tandon, Anupam Kher and Farida Jalal played supporting roles.
 The film was noted for its action sequences, cast performances and a notable monologue delivered by Deol during a courtroom hearing scene.
 Released on 24 April 1998, it recorded an excellent opening and was another hit for the actor.

 His 1999 film Arjun Pandit marked his first collaboration with director Rahul Rawail after Yodha.
-Due to the critical and commercial success of their previous collaborations Arjun (1985) and Yodha (1991), the film was one of the most awaited films of the year.
+Due to the critical and commercial success of their previous collaborations Betaab (1983), Arjun (1985), Dacait (1987), and Yodha (1991), the film was one of the most awaited films of the year.
 Although it was not well reviewed upon release, the film became a hit.
 UP gangster Vikas Dubey was reported to be an ardent fan of this movie and rumoured to have watched it over 100 times.
 Inspired by his love for this movie, he had earned the monicker Pandit.
 In 1999 he made his directorial debut with Dillagi starring himself, his brother and Urmila Matondkar, but the film failed to gain success.